nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 ```

 After installing packages, we need to load the functions and tools we
 want to use from the package with the `library()` command.
-Let’s install
+Let’s load
-the following packages: `ggplot2, tidyr, dplyr, readr, and tibble`.
+the following packages: `ggplot2, tidyr, dplyr, readr, and tibble` by
+copying and pasting or typing these commands into your new script.

 ``` r
 library(ggplot2)